alinsjs/docs/guide/rule.md

 Properties in Alins can be abbreviated in the following situations:

-1. For the $mount attribute, when the value is the id selector, it can be abbreviated to $$ID.
-For example, `$mount='#App'` can be abbreviated to `$$App`
-2. For the $mount attribute, when the value is document.body, it can be abbreviated to $$body.
-For example, `$mount={document.body}` can be abbreviated to `$$body`
-3. For ordinary attributes, when the attribute value is a variable, you can use : to abbreviate it, such as `name={userName}` can be abbreviated as `name:userName`
+1. For ordinary attributes, when the attribute value is a variable, you can use : to abbreviate it, such as `name={userName}` can be abbreviated as `name:userName`
-4. For ordinary attributes, when the attribute name is consistent with the variable name, you can prefix the attribute name with $ and then omit the attribute value.
+2. For ordinary attributes, when the attribute name is consistent with the variable name, you can prefix the attribute name with $ and then omit the attribute value.
 For example, `src={src}` can be abbreviated to `$src`
+3. Use the ID selector for the $mount attribute, such as `$mount='#App'`, which can be abbreviated as `$:App`

 Here is an example of a summary: